mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 December 20, 2022.
 All of my roommates were out of the apartment at this point.
 I was the only one left.
 Gyuna and Christian were on vacation down in Arizona where Christian’s family lived, so I wasn’t going to have them around for most of the break.
 I also knew that Shari was expecting her baby sometime soon, so I kept that in mind.

-I had messaged a guy named Sam for a week or two.
+I had messaged a guy named <span style="color:red">Sam</span> for a week or two.
 I asked if he and I could meet in person, and he said we could after finals.
 He was a BYU student studying mechanical engineering.
 He was a pretty dry texter, so I didn’t expect much from the date.
 Plus, I was just the usual skeptical me with how my dates had been going for the past month.
 We planned to go to Black Bear Diner and then play some games at his place.

 I drove to his place and texted him when I got there.
 A few seconds later, I saw a guy walking towards my car.
 Initially, I didn’t think it was him because he was REALLY cute!
 But he waved at me and hopped in the car.
 Dang, he sure was good-looking in person.